AesaraB/mypaint-website/pages/design/contributing/documentation.md

 Here's [a guide][md-guide] to writing markdown if you haven't already.

 - Break lines at the word that *start* after the 80th column
+- Pages have [summaries][hugo-summary] generated from page content or front matter, try to avoid the first case here and instead use 2 or 3:
+    1. Automatically at the 70th word
+    2. At the position of the \<!\-\-more\-\-\> tag in the content.
+    3. In front matter, using the ``summary`` key.

 ## Front Matter
 [How to use front matter](https://gohugo.io/content-management/front-matter/).